edgedb/easy-edgedb/chapter2/index.md

 To choose between the values (the choices) in an enum, you just use a `.`.
 For our enum, that means we can choose `Transport.Feet`, `Transport.Train`, or `Transport.HorseDrawnCarriage`.

 This `Transport` type is going to be for player characters in our game, not the people in the book (their stories and choices are already finished).
-That means that we will need a `PC` type and an `NPC` type, but our `Person` type should stay too - we can use it a base type for both.
-To do this, we can make `Person` an `abstract type` instead of just a `type`.
-Then with this abstract type, we can use the keyword `extending` for the other `PC` and `NPC` types.
+That means that we will need both an `PC` type and an `NPC` type.
+These two types are pretty similar to each other: they both have a `name`, `places_visited`, and probably  some other properties that we will add later.
+This is a good case for an abstract type.
+Inside this abstract type we can put all the properties that are common to `PC` and `NPC`, which will use the `extending` keyword to gain the properties that `Person` has.

 So now this part of the schema looks like this: